 Though the city is counted as an urban settlement yet it has a lot of natural and ancient treasures in the form of monuments, temples, caves, and forts that makes it a popular destination for travellers.
 You too can witness these popular destinations by arriving in the city via airways, railways, and roadways.
 Here we have mentioned some economical travel options that you may consider if arriving from prominent or nearby cities and states.

 By Road.
-Undavalli caves are located on the Vijayawada Road that can easily be reached by local modes of transport such as buses, taxis, etc. In case you are in a mood to plan a trip by car to the intriguing caves then the following information will be of great use for you.
-Undavalli caves are approx. 1,800, 1,000, 1,200, and 700km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Undavalli caves can easily be reached by local modes of transport such as buses, taxis, etc. In case you are in a mood to plan a trip by car to the intriguing caves then the following information will be of great use for you.
+Undavalli caves are approx. 1,800 km, 1,000 km, 1,200 km, and 700 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Listed below is the estimate of distance in kilometers and the best route to take if arriving from nearby places.

 By Rail.
-The nearest railway station is the Vijayawada Railway Station and from there you can take local buses or taxis to reach the Undavalli Caves.
+The nearest railway station is the Vijayawada Railway Station from where you can get on a local bus or a taxi to reach the Undavalli Caves.
 One has to travel a distance of approximately 10km to reach these magnificent caves.
-Vijaywada railway station recieves frequent trains from all the metro cities of the country like Delhi, Mumbai, Kolkata, Pune, and Bengaluru and listed below are some popular and frequent direct trains that you may consider for traveling to Undavalli Caves.
+Vijayawada railway station receives frequent trains from all the metro cities of the country like Delhi, Mumbai, Kolkata, Pune, and Bengaluru and listed below are some popular and frequent direct trains that you may consider for traveling to Undavalli Caves.

 By Air.
-Vijaywada international airport is the nearest airport to Undavalli caves.
+Vijayawada International Airport is the nearest airport to Undavalli caves.
 The airport gets regular and frequent direct as well as connecting flights from all the major metro cities of India.
 Listed below is the list of airlines that operate direct flights to Vijaywada.